While tables are useful for looking up information or finding specific numbers, it’s usually easier to see trends and make sense of data using charts.

 Closed.
 In this example, the percentages shown along the x-axis tell you what percent of the total starting opportunities are still present at each subsequent step; so 18.89% of our total opportunities have made it all the way to being closed deals.
 The number below each percent is the actual value of the count at that step — in our example, the actual number of opportunities that are currently at each step.
 Together, these numbers help you figure out where you’re losing your customers or users.

-When you select the Map visualization setting, Metabase will automatically try and pick the best kind of map to use based on the table or result set you’re currently looking at.
+When you select the Map visualization setting, Metabase will automatically try and pick the best kind of map to use based on the table or result set.
 Here are the maps that Metabase uses:

-When you open up the Map options, you can manually switch between a region map (i.e., United States or world) and a pin map.
-If you’re using a region map, you can also choose which field to use as the measurement, and which to use as the region (i.e. State or Country).
+When you open up the Map options, you can manually switch between a region map (e.g., United States) and a pin map.
+If you’re using a region map, you can also choose which field to use as the measurement, and which field to use as the region (e.g., State or Country).

 Metabase also allows administrators to add custom region maps via GeoJSON files through the Metabase Admin Panel.